New Zealand Daylight Time is 12 hours ahead of Central European Time

 Principal Cities: The largest city in the NZDT timezone is Auckland from New Zealand with population about 1.535 million people.
 Other major cities in the area are Wellington, Christchurch, Hamilton, Tauranga

-Daylight Saving: New Zealand Daylight Time (NZDT) is a daylight saving/summer timezone, however during winter some places switch clocks for one hour back and observe New Zealand Standard Time (NZST).Start: New Zealand Daylight Time (NZDT) starts annually on the same date and time. and clocks were set one hour forward on Sunday, September 29, 2019, at 2:00 (2:00 am) local time.
-End: New Zealand Daylight Time (NZDT) ends annually on the same date and time. and clocks are set one hour back on Sunday, April 5, 2020, at 3:00 (3:00 am) local time.
+Daylight Saving: New Zealand Daylight Time (NZDT) is a daylight saving/summer timezone, however during winter some places switch clocks for one hour back and observe New Zealand Standard Time (NZST).Start: New Zealand Daylight Time (NZDT) started and clocks were set one hour forward on Sunday, 27 September 2020, at 2:00 (2:00 am) local time.
+End: New Zealand Daylight Time (NZDT) ends and clocks are set one hour back on Sunday, 04 April 2021, at 3:00 (3:00 am) local time.

 NZDT representations, usage and related time zones

 - +1300 - sign character (+) followed by a four digit time providing hours (13) and minutes (00) of the offset.
 Indicates thirteen hour and zero minutes time differences to the east of the zero meridian.

 - NZDT - New Zealand Daylight Time